TiendaNube/devhub-apps/docs/applications/nube-sdk/components/link.md

 It supports properties such as `href`, `children`, `target`, and styling options.

 <Alert appearance="warning" title="Important">
-  The Link component can only be used on the success page.
+  The Link component is available in the storefront and the success page in checkout.
 It is not available on other pages or UI slots.
 </Alert>

 ### Usage